 Changes in legislation, the impact thereof on the group and the actions to be taken by management are reported and monitored at audit and risk committee meetings.
-Key areas that received focus in the past financial year included the Pharmacy Act and its regulations, the Medicines and Related Substances Act and its regulations, as well as the anticipated practical impact of the Protection of Personal Information Act.
-Companies Act, 2008, and Competition Act received attention during the period.
+Key areas that received focus in the past financial year included the Pharmacy Act and its regulations, the Labour Relations Act and the Medicines and Related Substances Act and its regulations.
+Compliance with the Consumer Protection Act, the Companies Act, 2008, the Competition Act, as well as the anticipated practical impact of the Protection of Personal Information Act, received attention during the period.